l3uddz/missarr/README.md

   api_key: your_api_key
 ```

-If you are experiencing timeouts while retrieving data from your PVR, you can add the `timeout` config option which currently defaults to `90` (seconds).
+If you are experiencing timeouts while retrieving data from your PVR, you can add the `timeout` config option, which currently defaults to `90` (seconds).

 You can place this config file in the same folder as the missarr binary as `config.yml`